CSHL-devon/SequenceMachine/README.md

 ![](Docs/Images/SequenceOMCartoon.png)

 It's pretty much just two odor machines.
-We call that an anti-climax.
 In any case, you need something to control the timing of the pre-filling, stimulus time, delay between the odorants, etc. and the system in this here repository does just that.

 ## The Business